M-Salman-khan/name-avatar/README.md

-# Name Detector - Avatar Generator
+# Name Avatar - Avatar Generator

 A simple and elegant web application that generates personalized avatars based on user names and gender selection.